 While in London from 1906 to 1909, Paul became politically active and unafraid to use dramatic tactics in support of a cause.
 She joined the women's suffrage movement in Britain and was arrested on several occasions, serving time in jail and going on a hunger strike.

 Activist for Women's Right to Vote

 When she returned to the United States in 1910, Paul became involved in the women’s suffrage movement there as well.
 Driven also to change other laws that affected women, she earned a Ph.D. from the University of Pennsylvania in 1912.

 At first, Paul was a member of the National American Woman Suffrage Association and served as the chair of its congressional committee.
 Out of frustration with NAWSA's policies, however, Paul left to form the more militant Congressional Union for Woman Suffrage with Lucy Burns.
 The group was later renamed the National Woman's Party with the goal of implementing change on a federal level.

 Known for using provocative visual media to make their point, NWP members known as the "Silent Sentinels" picketed the White House under the Woodrow Wilson administration in 1917, making them the first group to take such action.
 Paul was jailed in October and November of that year as a result of the protests.

-After women won the right to vote with the 19th Amendment in 1920, Paul devoted herself to working on additional empowerment measures for women.
-In 1923, she introduced the first Equal Rights Amendment in Congress and in later decades worked on the civil rights bill and fair employment practices.
-Although she did not live to see the ERA added to the U.S. Constitution, she did get an equal rights affirmation included in the preamble to the United Nations charter.
+After women won the right to vote with the 19th Amendment in 1920, Paul devoted herself to working on additional empowerment measures.
+In 1923, she introduced the first Equal Rights Amendment in Congress and in later decades worked on a civil rights bill and fair employment practices.
+Although she did not live to see the ERA added to the U.S. Constitution (to date it remains unratified), she did get an equal rights affirmation included in the preamble to the United Nations charter.

 Until she was debilitated by a stroke in 1974, Alice Paul continued her fight for women’s rights.
-She died on July 9, 1977, in the town of her birth.
+She died on July 9, 1977, in Moorestown.